CSCI-1101-TTh12-F22/ps7/README.md

 ## Step 7 Write a `pixelate()` function.
-To pixellate an image, divide the image into small squares, e.g., 5 pixels by 5 pixels.
-Within each 5x5 square, set every R component to the average of all the R components in that square; set every G component to the average of all the G components in the square; set every B component to the average of all the B components in that square.
+When you finish the other functions, pleae give this a try!
+Those of you who normally finish your problem sets early without any help should find this challenging but doable.
+To pixellate an image, divide the image into small squares of 5 pixels by 5 pixels.
+Within each 5x5 square, set every R component to the average of all the R components of all the pixels in that square; set every G component to the average of all the G components in the square; set every B component to the average of all the B components in that square.

 ---
 ## Trying other images